| home | Red Harissa

 Ras Al Hanout

-This recipe for Ras al Hanout is inspired by Greg Malouf’s “Moorish” cookbook – if you don’t have this book you should add it to your collection.
+This recipe for Ras al Hanout is from Greg Malouf’s “Moorish” cookbook – if you don’t have this book you should add it to your collection.
+I have included it here purely because I use this spice mix in other recipes later in the site.
 Ras al Hanout is a spice blend of Moroccan origin and can be used in many dishes, including soups and tagines.
 Ras al Hanout goes well with rice and couscous.